 \subsection{Elo rating of board game playing algorithms}

-This subsection shows the relative strength of five AI agents: AlphaZero, MCTS1, MCTS2, Minimax, and Random.
-The Elo rating is used to evaluate the relative strength of each AI player.
+This subsection shows the relative strengths of five AI agents: AlphaZero, MCTS1, MCTS2, Minimax1, and Random.
+The Elo rating is used to evaluate the relative strength of each AI.
 The Elo rating is calculated through 50 round-robin tournaments between the agents.
 The Elo ratings of all the agents are initialized to 1500.
-The detail of the Elo rating calculation is explained in Appendix \ref{sec:elo}.
+The details of the Elo rating calculation are provided in Appendix \ref{sec:elo}.

 Table \ref{tab:elos} shows the Elo ratings of the agents for Connect4, 6x6 Othello, and Othello.
 AlphaZero is the strongest player.
-This result shows that AlphaZero masters all the games well enough and is stronger than the other agents.
-The MCTS1 shows the second-best performance.
+This result shows that AlphaZero masters all the games well and is stronger than the other agents.
+MCTS1 shows the second-best performance.
 Random is the worst player for all the games.